Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 Do My HR Zones Change In the Cold?

-Generally, it’s thought that the main impact of temperature on heart rate zones or heart rate training comes when it’s hot out, not cold.
+Generally, it’s thought that the main impact of temperature on heart rate zones or heart rate training comes on a hot day or a humid day, not on a cold day.

 “In cold weather, it’s possible your heart rate will slow.
 This means you may be able to maintain a faster pace or higher intensity at a lower heart rate,” explains Lato.